Mid-Century Makeover - Revamping a 50s Gown & Jacket Set

 Here I am making absolutely sure I had the correct sleeve pinned in the correct armhole in the correct direction:

 And here's the finished dress.
 Yes, the sleeve heads are a bit off.
-The left is good, but the right looks vaguely 80s.
+The left is good, but the right (which IRL is left -- mirrors are so confusing!) looks vaguely 80s.
 Maybe I'll tweak it in the future.
 But for now, it's good enough for my purposes.
 All in all, a satisfying little project.

 Before and after: